NWISRL, Kimberly, Idaho Site Logo

 In his current personal and team research, Gary seeks 1) to increase sugarbeet seedling emergence by minimizing soil crusting and improving soil physical and hydraulic properties, 2) to utilize agricultural by-products, such as whey, manure, and compost, and irrigation management to increase crop production efficiency and improve soil properties, and 3) to characterize and control preferential transport of nutrients, such as N & P, and other solutes through soil, thereby protecting groundwater quality.
 Historically, much of Gary's research has focused on the processes and products responsible for soil aggregate formation, stabilization, and destruction in cultivated irrigated soils.

-Gary anticipates soon beginning the study of 1) N & P release from soil aggregates fractured by freezing and thawing processes, 2) soil organic carbon effects on soil physical & hydraulic properties, 3) runoff water quality from fields that have received compost and manure, and 4) water movement and chemical transport through surfactant-treated wettable and non-wettable soils.
-Gary may also study the effects of organic farming production practices on soil structure and N management.
+Gary is now studying 1) N & P release from soil aggregates fractured by freezing and thawing processes, 2) soil organic carbon effects on soil physical & hydraulic properties, 3) runoff water quality from fields that have received compost and manure, and 4) water movement and chemical transport through surfactant-treated wettable and non-wettable soils.
+In a collaborative investigation with University of Idaho researchers, Gary is studying organic amendment effects on soil structure and N management.

 Special Invitations